NikKowPHP/social-brain/chapters/chapter-10.md

 Then Maria did her new thing.
 Instead of picking a side, she just... sat there.
 She took a breath, and the whole energy in the room seemed to shift.
 I braced myself for some kind of management jargon.

 First, she turned to Jane.
 "Okay... let me try to get this right.
 Jane, it sounds like... this isn't really about the database for you.
 It's about... protecting us."
-The words sounded clumsy, like she was reading from a script.
-But Jane, instead of arguing, just nodded.
-Her whole posture changed.
-It was bizarre.
+"This isn't about feelings, Maria," Jane cut her off, her voice flat.
+"It's about risk.
+The data is clear."
+It was a direct shutdown.
+Maria could have gotten defensive, but she just nodded, accepting it.

 Then she turned to me.
 "And Mark, for you... it's about our integrity as engineers in the long run.
 And taking the 'safe' route... that actually feels like the *bigger* risk."
 Again, the words were stilted, but she wasn't wrong.
 I hated it, but I felt... seen.
 I just nodded.